 Second, relatedly, the Board failed to appreciate the nexus component of the uniqueness analysis.
 It is not enough to say that properties are similar or unique in a vacuum.
 Every two properties share common attributes, and every two properties differ in other attributes.
 Instead, the nexus component requires that the basis of comparison be the manner in which the aspect of the zoning law from which a variance is sought affects the subject property.
 In this case, the aspects of the zoning law from which a variance is sought are the separation and setback requirements.
-Therefore, the question must be: are there features on the requesting property that cause the separation and setback requirements to affect this applicant's individual property differently from the way it affects other surrounding properties?
+Therefore, the question must be: are there features on the property that cause the separation and setback requirements to affect this applicant's individual property differently from the way it affects other surrounding properties?

 Finally, while the Board correctly determined that each property was required to be individually unique, when conducting its analysis, it addressed all of the co-applicant properties collectively, and dismissed the various individual factors because the properties shared some general, common features.
 It is insufficient to determine, as the Board did, that every property was in some way affected by prior surface mining, animal and plant habitats, and communications towers.
+Supra at 7.
 To generalize the properties in this way negates the purpose of the uniqueness analysis by taking for granted that each factor affected each property in the same way.
 Thus, the Board erred by relying on generalizations about the individual co-applicant properties, the factors cited by Wind Force, and the variance requests.

 On remand, the Board must conduct the appropriate analysis on each property, each factor, and each application.
-The proper analysis requires the following inquiry: first, the

-Board must determine whether the unusual factors identified by the applicant are indeed, features of that particular property; second, the Board must determine whether those factors have a nexus with the aspect of the zoning law from which a variance is sought; and third, the Board must look at the ways in which those factors, together, affect the property, and whether that effect is unique as compared to similarly situated properties.
+The proper analysis requires the following inquiry: first, the Board must determine whether the unusual factors identified by the applicant are, in fact, features of that particular property; second, the Board must determine whether the effect or effects those features have on the property, taken together, have a nexus with the part of the zoning law from which a variance is sought; and third, the Board must determine whether the effect of those factors on the property is unique as compared to similarly situated properties.
 The Board must conduct this analysis for each property, each factor, and each application.
 There are multiple applicants (Wind Force and the ten co-applicant property owners), requesting multiple variances (twenty-six in total), and alleging that each property is unusual as compared to the other properties in various ways.
 The Board must consider each of these individually to determine whether each property is unique in a way that has a nexus with the setback and minimum separation distance requirements so as to require a variance.
 As always, it is the applicant, Wind Force's burden to provide the Board with the evidence it needs to accomplish its duties.